AdobeDocs/uxp-photoshop-plugin-samples/swc-uxp-starter/README.md

 * Make sure you dont have multiple calls to bundle.js somehow.
 * Check if you have added the component in the resolutions block in package.json.
 * Check if you are using correct recommended version of the package without the `^`.

-Visit our online docs (https://developer.adobe.com/photoshop/uxp/2022/uxp-api/reference-spectrum/swc) to find the list of supported components